Blog > Travel Blogs > 2024

 We watch the Electra disappear in the distance and as the departure was right on time, we do not have to hurry and calmly make our way to the Houston Johnson Space Center.
 No problems here!

 After a short drive we arrive at the NASA space center.
-The main attraction here is the Boeing 747-100 SSC (Space Shuttle Carrier) which has a (mock up) Space Shuttle on its back!
+The main attraction here is the Boeing 747-100 SCA (Shuttle Carrier Aircraft) which has a (mock up) Space Shuttle on its back!
 Such an impressive sight.
 We park the car and join the queue for the entrance, as we are a tad bit early.
 Temperatures are already through the roof, especially for our Dutch winter standards, so we are happy that the line for the entrance does not take too long.
 Once inside, we are blasted away by all the lights, space artifacts and gift shops.
 We really like the variety of Houston shirts with all sorts of problems on it.

 The main reason to be early is to book a free tram tour to visit the astronaut training facility.
 This facility has several mock-ups of the International Space Station units as well as various crew capsules such as the Soyuz capsule and the Boeing Starliner.
 It is quite impressive to see all these units and learn how the astronauts train here to safely operate in space.